Reconciliation Through Indigenous Education

 Enhance your understanding and knowledge of practices that advance reconciliation in the places where you live, learn, and work.

-This course will help you envision how Indigenous histories, perspectives, worldviews, and approaches to learning can be made part of the work we do in classrooms, organizations, communities, and our everyday experiences in ways that are thoughtful and respectful.
-In this course, reconciliation emphasizes changing institutional structures, practices, and policies, as well as personal and professional ideologies to create environments that are committed to strengthening our relationships with Indigenous peoples.
+This course will help you envision how Indigenous histories, perspectives, worldviews, and approaches to learning can be made part of the work done in classrooms, organizations, communities, and in everyday experiences in ways that are thoughtful and respectful.

-Watch the Introductory Video
+Introductory Video

 • Explore personal and professional histories and assumptions in relationship to Indigenous peoples histories and worldviews.